 Drawing on a rich heritage dating from the eighteenth century, housing one of the oldest provincial theatres in the country and the assembly rooms built in 1727.
 Stamford Arts Centre aims to provide the best in live arts for the area developing an ever widening range of theatre, cinema, music, workshops and exhibitions.
-Coffee Shop with Free Wi Fi, Open Daily Mon to Sat 9.30am to 8pm and houses Cellar Bar Stamford with regular local guest ales and Poetry & Comedy Evenings.
+Coffee Shop with Free Wi Fi and houses Cellar Bar Stamford with regular local guest ales and Poetry & Comedy Evenings.
 Box Office 01780 763203.

 Friday see's Broad Street transform into a bustling market, The Stamford Museum

 has now closed but a fine example of a Stamford building on this Street.

 All Saints Street, Stamford.
 Restored Victorian steam brewery with award winning fruit beers.
 Tours and tastings by advance booking.01780 752186

 Broad Street, Stamford.
 Almshouses built in 1474, original furniture and stained glass.
 Tours can be booked by ringing 01780-481834.
 Guided tours cost £3.50 per head.
 01780-481834

 St Mary's Hill, Stamford.
 This historic building was purpose built in 1728 and houses an extensive collection of regalia.
 Visit the Sir Malcolm Sargent Room.
 Open for tours Fridays, free admission, donations to the renovation of the Town Hall.
 Call 01780 753808.